amenjalal94/amenjalal94.github.io/README.md

 **[The Illusion of Time: Gender Gaps in Job Search and Employment](https://amenjalal94.github.io/docs/BJR_July2025.pdf)** (with O. Bandiera, N. Roussille)

-Funding: Gates Foundation, and STICERD and RISF at LSE.
+Funding: Gates Foundation and LSE.

 <details>